paladin-t/c4gpu/README.md

 ### 1. Gist

 Welcome to the C4GPU Runtime.
+The C4GPU Runtime accelerated computing library is a free, general purpose, open source library that simplifies the process of developing software that targets parallel and massively parallel computing benefits by hardware acceleration with GPU.
 Let's call it C4GRT for short.
-C4GRT evaluates with massive data efficiently on GPU.
 It implements a GPGPU method with [Transform Feedback](https://www.khronos.org/opengl/wiki/Transform_Feedback) and programming with [GLSL](https://en.wikipedia.org/wiki/GLSL).
 With this library, you don't need to care about how to manipulate GPU API.
 The only thing you need to do is use the C API, and write standard GLSL shader for evaluation.

 ### 2. Why GLSL for GPGPU

 There are some other GPGPU techniques available.
 But GLSL is almost the sole option if you'd like to write legal cross platform GPU program, although it's designed as a graphics shadering language.

+C4GRT is an abstraction layer of GPGPU with OpenGL.

 ## Compatibility

 This repository only contains libraries and test programs for Windows for the moment.
-It requires VC++ 2015 runtime to run the programs, please use `redist/vc_redist.x64.exe` to install it.
+It requires VC++ 2015 runtime to run the programs, please use `[redist/vc_redist.x64.exe](redist/vc_redist.x64.exe)` to install it.

 TODO : ADD BIN FOR MORE OS

 ## Performance

-There are various profiling programs in the `test` directory.
+There are various profiling programs in the `[test](test)` directory.

 ### 1. C4GRT

 Run the `test/c4grt_eval.exe` to profile with C4GRT.
 I used one of my other project [MY-BASIC](https://github.com/paladin-t/my_basic) for a scripting driven purpose.

-* It accepts a `.bas` file as optional argument, uses `prog.bas` as default;
+* It accepts a `.bas` file as optional argument, uses `[prog.bas](test/prog.bas)` as default;
 * A `.bas` operates the C4GRT system, and evaluates using a vertex shader with prepared data;
 * It's possible to modify the `.bas` and `.vert` vertex shader files to profile.

 ### 2. C

-Run the `test/c_eval.exe` to profile with native C. The source code file is `test/c_eval/c_eval.c`.
+Run the `test/c_eval.exe` to profile with native C. The source code file is `[test/c_eval/c_eval.c](test/c_eval/c_eval.c)`.

 ### 3. C Sharp

 Run the `test/cs_eval.exe` to profile with C#.

-* It accepts a `.cs` file as optional argument, uses `prog.cs` as default;
+* It accepts a `.cs` file as optional argument, uses `[prog.cs](test/prog.cs)` as default;
 * It compiles and invokes the `.cs` source code on the fly;
 * It's possible to midify the `.cs` file to profile.